You’ve heard “cash is king”—but in 2025, that crown has long since been passed on.

 As we’ve seen, the processing fees charged by card-issuing banks and brands are a combination of a percentage and a fixed fee for every transaction.
 Generally, a business with a lower average transaction size will pay higher processing rates.
 The opposite is also true.

 For example, a healthcare consultant specializing in emergency care and complex surgeries is likely to have a higher average transaction size.
-That means their processing rate is lower.
+That means their processing rate is likely lower.

 Type of transactions